 Book 1: The Renaissance and the Long Eighteenth Century

 The end of the seventeenth century witnessed the establishment of European colonies across the globe, an expansion of European power that was accompanied by a massive growth of interest in travel writing.
-In Part 2, entitled Journeys in the Long Eighteenth Century, we look at a number of such travel narratives, fictional and non-fictional, written between the 1680s and the 1790s.
-We begin with Aphra Behn’s fascinating early novel, Oroonoko: or, the Royal Slave, about an African prince tricked into slavery, and then move on to the French writer Voltaire’s satirical tale, Candide, which uses its hero’s journeys within and beyond Europe to interrogate the claim that we live in ‘the best of all possible worlds’.
-In addition to these two fictional accounts of journeys, we explore the autobiography of an ex-slave as well as the accounts of the famous mutiny on board the Bounty produced by Captain Bligh and Fletcher Christian.
+In Part 2, Journeys in the Long Eighteenth Century, you'll look at a number of travel narratives, both fictional and non-fictional, written between the 1680s and the 1790s.
+You'll begin with Aphra Behn’s fascinating early novel, Oroonoko: or, the Royal Slave, about an African prince tricked into slavery.
+Then move on to the French writer Voltaire’s satirical tale, Candide, which uses its hero’s journeys within and beyond Europe to interrogate the claim that we live in ‘the best of all possible worlds’.
 Part 2 will also consider how reading these texts in relation to their contexts helps us to understand them more fully.

 Book 2: Romantics and Victorians

-The first part of Book 2, Romantic Lives, looks at a selection of texts, both English and continental, from the romantic period.
+The first part of this book, Romantic Lives, looks at a selection of texts, both English and continental, from the romantic period.
 This was a literary period in which much writing displayed a new and growing interest in the inner imaginative life of the individual.
 It was also the period when many still prominent ideas about what it means to be an author – our association of writing with the gifted, inspired individual – were first developed.
-This part of the module begins by looking at the portrayal of the inner life and the nature and function of the author in poems by William Wordsworth, best known for his relationship to the Lake District, and Percy Bysshe Shelley, often thought of as the quintessential romantic poet.
-It then examines the dark side of the romantic inner life by studying an autobiographical text, The Confessions of an English Opium Eater, by the drug-dependent journalist Thomas de Quincey, and an eerie short story about obsession by E.T.A.
-Hoffman.
+In this part you'll explore the portrayal of the life, nature and function of the author in a selection of poetry by William Wordsworth and Percy Bysshe Shelley, Mary Shelley’s novel Frankenstein, and E.T.A.
+Hoffmann’s story The Sandman.

 By the time Queen Victoria came to the throne in 1837, the British Empire spanned the globe.
-In Part 2, Home and Abroad in the Victorian Age, we study representations of home (in both the domestic and the national senses of the word) and abroad in this age of empire.
-Part 2 starts with Emily Bronte’s famous novel Wuthering Heights, which is followed by Arthur Conan Doyle’s Sherlock Holmes story The Sign of Four and Robert Louis Stevenson’s South Pacific tale, The Beach of Falesá.
+In Part 2, Home and Abroad in the Victorian Age, you'll study representations of home (in both the domestic and the national senses of the word) and abroad in this age of empire.
+Part 2 features Emily Bronte’s famous novel Wuthering Heights, Arthur Conan Doyle’s Sherlock Holmes story The Sign of Four and Robert Louis Stevenson’s South Pacific tale, The Beach of Falesá.
 Each of these texts offers compelling and complex depictions of the relationship between the homely and foreign, the familiar and the strange.
 Part 2 also encourages you to think about the role of the reader in the creation of a literary text’s meaning.